-In this article, we will be giving you tips on how you can build an effective digital marketing plan.
+In this article, we will give you tips on building an effective digital marketing plan.
 We’ve also created a total guide to SEO which covers some of this in greater detail.

-It’s important to set goals and measure specific metrics when executing a digital marketing plan.
+Setting goals and measuring specific metrics when executing a digital marketing plan is important.
 Google Analytics is available for free and will help you track things like:

-- Incoming web traffic – Which will give you details on how many visitors are coming to your website.
+- Incoming web traffic will give you details on how many visitors are coming to your website.

 - Acquisition – Where your customers are coming from (search engine, links to your site from other websites, marketing emails, or social media channels).

 - Drop-off rate – What percentage of visitors are landing on a page and leaving, and which pages are abandoned the most?

 Your company should already be tracking sales, but now you will be able to have a deeper understanding of how your website drives profit.
 You should look over your analytics at least every month to ensure that your website and marketing campaigns are performing well.